lowdrant/EstimatorFactory/README.md

 ## Requirements
 * numpy -- needed for matrix multiplication and large arrays
+* (optional) numba -- used for the optional matrix multiplication speedups

 ## Quickstart
 This repo is designed to work as a module out-of-the-box.
 Each class constructs